Diocese of Knoxville: 1900 to 2000

-Pope John Paul II erected the Diocese of Knoxville in 1988, taking its territory from the Diocese of Nashville.
+In 1930, the Sisters of Mercy opened St. Mary's Hospital in Knoxville.Pope John Paul II erected the Diocese of Knoxville in 1988, taking its territory from the Diocese of Nashville.
 Anthony O'Connell of the Diocese of Jefferson City was the first bishop.
-He transferred in 1998 to be bishop of the Diocese of Palm Beach.
+He was selected in 1998 as bishop of the Diocese of Palm Beach.
 The next bishop of Knoxville was Joseph Kurtz of the Diocese of Allentown, beginning in 1999.

+2000 to 2020

 Kurtz went on to be archbishop of the Archdiocese of Louisville in 2007.
+The third bishop of Knoxville was Richard Stika from the Archdiocese of St. Louis, named by Benedict XVI in 2009.
+That year, the Vatican elevated Sts.
+Peter and Paul Church to a minor basilica.